swcarpentry/python-novice-gapminder/_episodes/03-types-conversion.md

     creates a new value, and assigns it to `second`.
 *   After that, `second` does not remember where it came from.

-Sometimes, however (and this can happen with Python list types, described in more detail in Episode 11:Lists), more than one variable can point to the same storage location.
+Sometimes, however (e.g. with Python list types, described in more detail in Episode 11:Lists - under section 'Copying (or Not)'), more than one variable *can* point to the same storage location.
 Think of a cell in a spreadsheet which depends on another cell.
 Updating the latter will automatically update the former.
 The dependent cell is actually a **reference** to the original, not a distinct copy of it.

 > ## Fractions
 >